 In Ottawa, I was part of the city of Ottawa “Raise the Roof” program.
 This program was developed to assist young families to acquire winter clothing.
 Every family was given a set amount to cover the cost for the next 5 years.
-I was the advocate for the Michelle Heights Community which I grow up in 20 years earlier.
-It was an honor to give back to the community I grew up in.
+I was the advocate for the Michelle Heights Community which I grew up in 20 years earlier.
+It was an honour to give back to the community I grew up in.

 My wife and I live in Etobicoke, and love the City of Toronto.
 We are both from Ottawa, born and raised.
 The area we live in is great for walks and hiking, which we do on the weekends.
 We have the ability to walk in great areas- Bloor West Village, which gives us access to great walking paths, shopping.
 My passion is working out and martial arts.
 I do work out on a regular basis and practice martial arts to relax myself.